Superman: The Feral Man of Steel: Civilization!

 K'L'L and an army of jungle animals attack the camp.
 The jungle man singles out Sir Richard, who is powerless against him.
 Only Lois is able to convince the jungle man to stop.
 The animals leave the camp and Lois starts to teach him some English.
 K'L'L's education continues, as he is even given an English name: Clark.
 Everyone is amazed at Clark's progress and abilities until the day Luthor proposes to Lois, offering her the green gem as an engagement present.
 She refuses and it becomes obvious to Luthor that she has fallen in love with Clark.
 Luthor becomes infuriated and threatens Lois.
-While they struggle, Clark comes to the rescue.
-However, when he enters Luthor's tent, the jewel starts to weaken him and causes him to collapse.
+While they struggle, Clark comes to the rescue, but when he enters Luthor's tent, the jewel starts to weaken him and causes him to collapse.
 In a few hours, Luthor and his men seize the opportunity and take over the camp.
 Sir Richard is tied to a tree and left to die as Luthor sets fire to the camp with Lois and Clark as his prisoners.